marcindulak/gpaw-on-aws/README.md

 - the cost of administration per month, taking one system administrator operates 100 servers: 5000 USD / 100 * 16 ~ 800 USD

+- the costs of of building the server room are ignored

 The total cost of ownership of a tiny, inefficient data center running a single GPAW project is 3500 USD per month.
-This is about half the price of an AWS cluster of reserved instances bound for a 1-year contract, paid upfront.
+This is about half the price of an AWS cluster of reserved instances run in Frankfurt bound for a 1-year contract, paid upfront.
+However, running reserved instances on a 3-year term contract in an US region costs only 4000 USD per month (effective hourly price of c4.4xlarge in N. Virgina is 0.3437 USD / hour).

 Typical GPAW jobs are running over a period of 2 to 7 days, and GPAW does not currently implement any usable checkpointing feature.
 This means one cannot currently use AWS spot instances for GPAW projects.
 Implementing a reliable and easy to use checkpointing scheme in GPAW would make AWS spot instances an attractive